syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 {% endhighlight %}
 {% endtabs %}

-## Save and View the Excel document in Android.
+### Save and View the Excel document in Android.
-Add the new class file with name SaveAndroid file under Project-> Platforms->Android directory to save and view the Excel document in the Android Device and use the below code in it.
+Add the new class file with name SaveAndroid file under Platforms->Android directory to save and view the Excel document in the Android Device and use the below code in it.

 {% tabs %}
 {% highlight c# %}